Red Hills Lake County AVA

+Red Hills Lake County is an American Viticultural Area (AVA) located in Lake County, California adjacent to the southwestern shoreline of Clear Lake.
+It was established as the nation's 171^{st}, the state's 93^{rd} and the county's fifth appellation on July 12, 2004 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted in 2002 by Sara Schorske, president of Compliance Service of America, on behalf of several local grape growers notably Beckstoffer Vineyards, Beringer Blass Wine Estate and Kendall-Jackson, proposing a viticultural area within the county named "Red Hills."

-Red Hills Lake County is an American Viticultural Area (AVA) located in Lake County, California and was established by the Alcohol and Tobacco Tax and Trade Bureau (TTB) on September 10, 2004.
-Part of the Mayacamas Range, the region lies along the southeastern shores of Clear Lake, separating Excelsior Valley to the east from Big Valley to the west.
-The hills lie at the foot of Mount Konocti, a volcano which last erupted 11,000 years ago, but which is still regarded as active.
-The terrain is rolling hills with elevations between 1400 ft and 3000 ft above sea level.
-Red Hills receives an average of 25 to 40 in of rainfall annually.
+The strikingly red color of the hills in the region is the reason the name "Red Hills" has come to be associated with the area.
+The red, stony soils are the primary attraction that motivated the dramatic growth of viticulture in the area.
+The appellation, part of the Mayacamas Range, separates Excelsior Valley to the east from the Big Valley basin to the west.
+The terrain is rolling hills with elevations between 1400 and 3000 ft above sea level at the foot of Mount Konocti, a dormant cinder cone in the Clear Lake Volcanic Field that last erupted about 11,000 years ago and still listed as active.
+Red Hills receives an average of 35 to 65 in of rainfall annually.

-The petition submitted to the TTB in 2002 was on behalf of several winegrowers, notably Beckstoffer Vineyards, Beringer Blass Wine Estate and Kendall-Jackson.
-At the time, there were reportedly 2500 acre of planted vineyards in the area.
-By the time of the AVA establishment in 2004, there were 3,100 planted acres (1,300 ha).
+At the outset, there were 3100 acre.
+The plant hardiness zone ranges from 8b to 9b.

-In order to raise the profile of the appellation, David and Andy Beckstoffer launched in 2016 a program to incentivize reputed winemakers to use their Red Hills fruit (Beckstoffer acquired the 1618 acre Amber Knolls vineyard in 1997).
-Each participant would receive 1 ton of Cabernet Sauvignon for free on the condition the resulting wines use the AVA and their Amber Knolls or Crimson Ridge vineyards on their labels, and be marketed in the luxury wine segment.
+In order to raise the profile of the appellation, David and Andy Beckstoffer launched a program in 2016 to incentivize local winemakers to feature their Red Hills fruit.
+Beckstoffer had acquired a 1618 acre plot in 1997, named Amber Knolls, and planted 1025 acre..
+Each participant would receive 1 ton of Cabernet Sauvignon for free on the condition the resulting wines use the AVA and their Amber Knolls or Crimson Ridge vineyards on their labels, and market the brand in the luxury wine segment.
 Participating winemakers included Spoto Wines's Stuart Spoto and Lake County Brassfield Estate Winery's Matt Hugues.

 The boundaries of the AVA were modified with the establishment of the Kelsey Bench-Lake County AVA in 2013, expanding it to the northwest by 7 acre.
 In March 2024, following a petition on behalf of local vineyard owners, the AVA was officially expanded again, this time by 679 acre.